SESYNC-ci/advanced-git-lesson/docs/_slides/exercises.md

 page on github.com for their forked repo, open the "Settings" tab, click "Manage access", and invite you with the proper permissions.
 Then you can edit the file and stage-commit-push as usual.
 - Navigate to `https://github.com/(username of owner)/(name of repo)` and open the "Pull Requests" tab.
-- Accept the pull request through the interface on the website.
+- Accept the pull request through the interface on GitHub.com.
-- Pull the `gh-pages` branch locally because you merged on the website:
+- Pull the `gh-pages` branch locally (because you merged remotely):

 ```
 git checkout gh-pages